DataDog/integrations-core/godaddy/README.md

 ### Metrics

-The GoDaddy integration collects and forwards Certificates and Domains metrics to Datadog.
+The GoDaddy integration collects and forwards Certificates and their Domains metrics to Datadog.
 See [metadata.csv][5] for a list of metrics provided by this integration.

 ### Events